SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: In-the-Wild Deployment and Evaluation

 \subsubsection{Performance of the Deployed System in the Wild.}

 Among the 1{,}691 automatically detected interactions, ten were labeled as \emph{maybe}, indicating participant uncertainty about whether an interaction occurred, consistent with the definition provided in the user manual.
 These ten cases were excluded from performance evaluation.
 Of the remaining interactions, 77.28\% ($N=1{,}299$) were confirmed as correct by participants.
+The F1 score was 84.87\%.
+To ensure consistency in the precision and recall calculations for F1, we excluded all overlapped interactions.

 Participant-level analysis showed a mean accuracy of 79.56\% ($SD=18.82$\%), with per-participant accuracy ranging from 27.27\% to 100\% (Figure~\ref{fig:accuracy_per_p}).
 Notably, for 71.05\% of participants, the system achieved an accuracy of at least 75\%.